sublimelsp/LSP-julia/README.md

 julia> using PackageCompiler
 pkg> activate .
 pkg> add LanguageServer
+pkg> add SymbolServer
-julia> create_sysimage(:LanguageServer; sysimage_path="LanguageServer.so")
+julia> create_sysimage([:LanguageServer, :SymbolServer]; sysimage_path="LanguageServer.so")
 ```
-Then add the starting option `"--sysimage", "path/to/LanguageServer.so"` into `"command"` in your user settings file.
+Then set `"sysimage_path"` in your LSP-julia user settings to the full path of the created sysimage file.

 ## Known issues and workarounds